rmetzler/bliki/wiki/mysql/choose-something-else.md

     * MySQL's query planner can't fold constraints from outer queries into subqueries.
-    * The generated in-memory table never has any indexes, ever, even when appropriate indexes are "obvious" from the surrounding query; you cannot even specify them.
+    * The generated in-memory table never has any indexes, ever, even when appropriate indexes are “obvious” from the surrounding query; you cannot even specify them.
     * These limitations also affect views, which are evaluated as if they were subqueries.
 In combination with the lack of constraint folding in the